Learn About COVID-19 Testing

 Table of contents

-What are the two types of diagnostic tests?
+What are the two types of COVID-19 diagnostic tests?

 - Done in a laboratory

-- Thought to be the most accurate option
+- Thought to be the most accurate testing option

 Who can get tested for COVID-19?

 Everyone can get tested.
-Learn more about when and how tests are covered by Blue Shield.
+Learn more about when and how Blue Shield covers tests.

 When should I get tested?